 The carrier has gained an unprecedented amount of slots, totalling 6, which is almost unheard of for a new carrier entering the Heathrow (IATA: LHR | ICAO: EGLL) market.
 The awarding of slots comes following success of the airline, despite it’s controversial move in ending long-haul routes between Scandinavia and the United Kingdom earlier this week, however speaking out, Senior Vice President Matthew Wood said:

-Scandinavia is not large enough to maintain intercontinental flights from Oslo, Stockholm, and Copenhagen.
-[We have] had challenges with the Rolls Royce engines, meaning more aircraft on the ground.
+Scandinavia is not large enough to maintain intercontinental flights from Oslo, Stockholm, and Copenhagen. had challenges with the Rolls Royce engines, meaning more aircraft on the ground.

 So what exactly is a ‘slot’?